unicorn004/AlumniVerse/README.md

 CLOUDINARY_URL=
 ```

-Make sure to create a .env file in the backend/ directory and add the above variables.
-Never commit this file to version control.
+> ⚠️ Make sure to create a `.env` file in the backend directory and do not commit this to version control.

 ---